 Here’s an inconvenient truth: firearm safety education saves lives.
-However, some people fear them and don’t want anything to do with teaching their kids gun safety.
-At the same time, others agonize over when to start teaching firearm safety in their home.
-What’s the right time to start teaching your kids to respect firearms?
+However, some people fear guns and don’t want anything to do with teaching their kids how to be safe around them.
+At the same time, others agonize over when to start teaching firearm safety with their kids.
+What’s the right time to start teaching your offspring to respect firearms?

 Yes, prudent parents teach their kids gun safety (safey, not how to shoot).
 When, though.
 The simplest answer I’ve heard comes from a retired FBI agent.
 “When do you teach kids about guns?
 About the same time you teach them about hot stoves, electricity and fire.”
 In other words, when you drown-proof your kiddos, gun proof them, too.